Frequently Asked Questions

 Because of the size of the ink particles, the body is unable to break them down.
 This causes the skin to encapsulate the pigments so that it is not damaged.
 In this way, balls of ink are literally created that do not damage the skin but are visible and will remain in place.

 The safest way to remove PMU is through laser therapy.
-Laser beams are absorbed by the color pigments and this causes the large ink particles to break down into smaller ink particles, small enough that they can be disposed of by the body.
+The laser beams are absorbed by the color pigments and this causes the large ink particles to break down into smaller ink particles, small enough that they can be disposed of by the body.
 So during each session, we will remove a layer of those pigments until there is nothing left.

 Should I shave my eyebrows before my treatment?